Conformal Embeddings via Heat Kernel: Heat kernel embeddings and modifications to almost conformal maps

-\end{defi} Please note, here and throughout this paper, $\eta_i\in C^\infty(M,g)$ always serve as a sequence of smooth functions to be given.
-Then, to obtain the embedding into $\mathbb{R}^q$, we truncate off the terms beyond the first $q$ ones, in the following sense: \begin{defi}\emph{(Truncated embedding)} Let be the projection of $\ell^2$ to the first $q$ components.
+\end{defi} Next, to obtain the embedding into $\mathbb{R}^q$, we truncate off the terms beyond the first $q$ ones, in the following sense. \begin{defi}\emph{(Truncated embedding)} Let be the projection of $\ell^2$ to the first $q$ components.
 To get a finite-dimensional almost conformal embedding, we introduce the \textbf{\emph{truncated embedding}}

 \end{defi}